 To answer this question, I am going to employ two metaphors:

-As little children many of us pedaled about on a bicycle equipped with training wheels.
-Were it not for the training wheels, we would have an unfortunate spill.
+As children many of us pedaled about on a bicycle equipped with training wheels.
+Were it not for the training wheels, we would have taken an unfortunate spill.
 That day would finally come when, after our legs had become stronger and our core able to balance comfortably, our parents would undo the training wheels and—whoosh!—we’d be off down the road.
 The training wheels provided us with the necessary practice to ride a bicycle.

 The GRE RC Passage